2017 U Sports Women's Volleyball Championship

-The 2017 U Sports Women's Volleyball Championship was held March 17–19, 2017, in Toronto, Ontario, to determine a national champion for the 2016–17 U Sports women's volleyball season.
-The tournament was played at the Mattamy Athletic Centre and hosted by Ryerson University.
+The 2017 U Sports Women's Volleyball Championship was held from March 17 to March 19, 2017, in Toronto, Ontario, to determine a national champion for the 2016–17 U Sports women's volleyball season.
+The tournament was played at the Mattamy Athletic Centre and hosted by Ryerson University (now Toronto Metropolitan University).
 It was the first time that Ryerson had hosted the tournament.

 The third-seeded UBC Thunderbirds defeated the top-seeded Alberta Pandas in the gold medal match 3–1 to claim their league-leading 11th women's volleyball national championship.